- Trier bibliography (DBLP)

 There are potentially very many electronic journals to which we have access, usually from any machine within the University (cam.ac.uk domain).
 Some resources will require a password which may be obtained from the librarian.
 Similarly, should you have difficulty with any of the electronic journals, please contact the library in the first instance.

 - University Library list of electronic resources

-- The complete listing of electronic journals available within the university, together with details of the mode of access.
-The complete list is rather large and is subdivided alphabetically, rather than by subject.
+- The complete listing of electronic resources (such as e-books, online databases and journals) available within the university, together with details of the mode of access.
+The complete list is rather large and may be searched or browsed by subject.

 - Electronic journals via the ejournals@cambridge portal